miklevin/MikeLev.in/_posts/2025-03-21-evolving-ai-in-a-bottle.md

 And the model itself is going to always be taught this about itself.
 Frankly, the whole blog history you're reading here is intended to be training material for a future AI model that actually gets trained with my own material included, so it can understand its own evolution.
-Future general web models may also be, but I think I missed that window, unless new web scrapes pick up new outlier stuff like this, but that's unlikely.
+Future general web models may also be trained on this given *theoretical ongoing crawls*, but I think I missed that window, unless new web scrapes pick up new outlier stuff like this, but that's unlikely.
 Scraping is expensive, and publishers are now on alert.

 ## The Timeline of Documentation